brandleadership/simoom/README.md

 - `rake db:migrate`

-- run `Basecamp::Importer.perform` to sync with your basecamp account
+- run `script/rails runner 'Basecamp::Importer.perform'` to sync with your basecamp account

 ## Synchronization with Basecamp

-For synchronization with basecamp, use `Basecamp::Importer.perform`.
+- run `script/rails runner 'Basecamp::Importer.perform'` to sync with your basecamp account

-This will update existing records and create new ones.
+- to get debug messages, use the :debug flag: `Basecamp::Importer.perform(:debug)`